Louise D'Arcens

 Louise D'Arcens is an Australian medievalist.
 Her research focusses on medievalism and late medieval women's writing.
-She is a Professor in the Department of English at Macquarie University.
+She is a professor in the Department of English at Macquarie University.

 Education

 D'Arcens gained her BA (1990) and PhD (1997), focusing on authority in medieval women's writing, from the University of Sydney.

 Career

 In interview, Helen Young observed that D'Arcens' research had moved from 'traditional medieval studies' during her PhD to focus on medievalism.

-D'Arcens explained that her interest emerged during her doctoral research, when she began to consider how academic medieval studies responds to the pressures of the present:what I was trying to track down was this question: when did this topic of authority become so interesting to medievalists?
-Why do we keep returning to this question of authority, because there had been all of these fantastic scholarly books written on it.
-When I started doing a little mini-genealogy ...
-I noticed was that the topic of authority became interesting to medievalists right at the point that their authority - the authority of the discipline - came under quite serious questioning.Between 2008 - 2022, D'Arcens was a Chief Investigator on the ARC Discovery Grant for the project 'Medievalism in Australian Cultural Memory', along with Stephanie Trigg (University of Melbourne), Andrew Lynch (University of Western Australia), and John Ganim (University of California, Riverside).
+Between 2008 - 2022, D'Arcens was a chief investigator on the ARC Discovery Grant for the project 'Medievalism in Australian Cultural Memory', along with Stephanie Trigg (University of Melbourne), Andrew Lynch (University of Western Australia), and John Ganim (University of California, Riverside).

-She was an Associate Investigator at the Australian Research Council (ARC) Centre of Excellence for the History of Emotions (2012 - 2016).
+She was an associate investigator at the Australian Research Council (ARC) Centre of Excellence for the History of Emotions (2012 - 2016).

-Until 2016, D'Arcens was an Associate Professor at the University of Wollagong.
+Until 2016, D'Arcens was an associate professor at the University of Wollagong.

 Between 2013 - 2017, D'Arcens held an Australian Research Council Future Fellowship (2013 - 2017) and in 2021 was elected Fellow of the Australian Academy of the Humanities.

 D’Arcens’ current research is on the Middle Ages in modern global culture, comic representations of the medieval past, trans-historical emotion, and how ideas about the medieval past have figured in modern political cultures, especially extremist politics.